-A. The requested records concern the operations and activities of the federal government.
+A. The requested records concern the operations and activities of the Federal government.

-The subject matter of this request, communications about a report submitted to a federal agency by an organization created by Congress, clearly concerns the operations and activities of the federal government.
+This request seeks communications between a company regulated by the FDA, part of HHS, and HHS officials.
 The Department of Justice Freedom of Information Act Guide acknowledges that "in most cases records possessed by a federal agency will meet this threshold."
-The threshold is met here not only because the records sought are by nature possessed by agency staff but also because they relate to work as part of the federal government.
+The threshold is met here not only because the records sought are by nature possessed by agency staff but also because they relate to work of the federal government.

 Thus, FGI meets this factor.